Cranial Technologies

 Yes, twins (or multiples) can both be treated simultaneously.
 In fact, twins tend to have a higher risk of plagiocephaly due to restricted space in the womb.

 The DOC Band is a medically necessary treatment, meaning that we only recommend treatment for babies who present with moderate to severe head shapes.
-Our free evaluations provide a detailed report of the baby’s head shape so that parents can make an informed decision about treatment.
+Our no-cost evaluations provide a detailed report of the baby’s head shape so that parents can make an informed decision about treatment.

 It is ultimately up to the parent(s) to decide the best course of action for their child.